-The sight of a group of friends out together, but each bent over their own device, has become so familiar it’s almost cliché.
+A group of friends out together bent over their own device has become so familiar it’s almost cliché.
 But, if you take a minute to think about it, being busy with your phone when you’re out with friends is like telling them you’d rather be somewhere else.
 Seriously – how rude can you get?

 Keep your phone out of sight when you’re spending time with family or friends.
 You might discover that socializing IRL totally kicks what you can do on-screen.

 Sleeping with your phone can really kill the quality of your shut-eye.
 Also, it can keep you up a lot later than you’d like.
 The bright screen messes with your melatonin production.
 It makes it hard for you to drift off or fall back to sleep if you’ve woken up mid-dream.

 Don’t be dependent on your phone’s alarm, either.
 Invest in a good old-fashioned alarm clock.
 It will do the job just fine.

 4. Delete a social media app – or all of them!

 If smartphones are the ultimate time-waster, it’s social media that takes the blame for making them so absorbing.
 Waiting for our friends’ approval and likes can be addictive and give a false impression that we’re actually connecting meaningfully.